Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Special forms of queries and query decomposition

 \subsection{Special forms of queries}

-We now define two special classes of queries, the \emph{generalized star queries} (star queries, for short) and the queries with connected-variables (\emph{var-connected queries}, for short).
+We now define two special classes of queries, the \emph{generalized star queries} (\emph{star queries}, for short) and the \emph{var-connected queries}.

 \begin{definition} A query $Q$ is called a \emph{generalized star query} if there exists a node $c \in {\cal N}(Q)$, called the \emph{central node} of $Q$ and denoted as $C(Q)$, such that for every triple $t = (s, p, o) \in Q$ it is either $s = c$ or $o = c$.
 If the central node of $Q$ is a variable then $Q$ is called \emph{var-centric generalized star query}.
-A var-centric star query is \emph{simple} if all the adjacent nodes to the central node are constants. \end{definition}
+A var-centric star query is \emph{simple} if all the adjacent nodes to the central node are constants (i.e., either URIs or literals). \end{definition}

 To define the class of var-connected queries we first define the notion of \emph{generalized path} connecting two nodes of the query $Q$.

 \begin{definition} Let $Q$ be a BGP query and $v_1$, $v_{k+1}$, with $k \geq 1$, be two nodes in $Q$.
 A \emph{generalized path} between $v_1$ and $v_{k+1}$ of length $k$, is a sequence of triples $t_1, \dots, t_k$ such that: